prolenta-insights/Horizon-Ephemeris-Calendar/README.md

 # Horizon-Ephemeris-Calendar

 composed of:
-metonic 13-month lunar phase calendar celestial-heliacal event based calendar
-12h digital clock
-5-mins-ahead 12h "polite cloche" style digital clock 24h UTC digital clock
-"earthly tilt" seasonal calendar
+metonic 13-month lunar phase calendar, celestial-heliacal event based calendar, 12h digital clock, 5-mins-ahead 12h "polite cloche" style digital clock, 24h UTC digital clock, "earthly tilt" seasonal calendar

 This calendar tool is within the context of a digital almanac that is currently in production.
 At the most simplistic level this is a way for users to plan their planting schedules.